 The TX BoS CoC recognizes the unique needs of households fleeing or attempting to flee domestic violence, dating violence, sexual assault, and stalking.
 It is imperative that all Participating Agencies assist these households according to their needs, experiences, and preferences.
-The process for assisting these households has been included within each section of the CE process: Access, Assessment, Prioritization, and Contacting Households regardless of whether the Participating Agency is a VSP.
+The process for assisting these households has been included within each section of the CE process: Access, Assessment, Referral, Prioritization, and Contacting Households regardless of whether the Participating Agency is a VSP.
+The full process is also included in the following section and the differences are outline (when necessary) for if a Participating is a VSP or not.

 All Participating Agencies must incorporate practices to protect the safety of a household.
 These practices have been included throughout the sections regarding the CE process and are listed below.
-This is by no means an exhaustive list and only includes some best practices.
+This is by no means an exhaustive list and only includes some bestpractices.

 - Use a trauma-informed approach when assisting a household. - Provide universal information about VSPs, services offered, and how to access services.
-Some regions already have protocols in place to connect households to a local VSP from an Entry Point.
-The annual Family Violence Service Programs Statewide Directory published by Texas Council on Family Violence (TCFV) is a great resource for all Participating Agencies to reference. - Collaborate with local VSPs, including developing policies and procedures for traumainformed processes and asking a local VSP to provide training regarding the dynamics of family violence for staff members. - Offer warm referrals to a local VSP if the household discloses domestic violence.
+Some regions already have protocols in place to connect households to a local VSP from an Entry Point. - Collaborate with local VSPs, including developing policies and procedures for trauma- informed processes and asking a local VSP to provide training regarding the dynamics of domestic violence for staff members. - Offer warm referrals to a local VSP if the household discloses domestic violence.
 A script to ask about this referral was included in the "Access" section of this document. - Describe CE and HMIS for households, including their purposes, processes, potential benefits, and risks to privacy and safety.
 Entry Points may provide specific details including why Assessors are asking questions about domestic violence, what happens with the household's information once entered into HMIS, and how the household's eligibility for housing assistance is not impacted by their choosing not to participate in HMIS.

-Furthermore, VSPs play an integral role in their region's housing crisis response system by being experts on the dynamics of family violence and providing specialized housing and supportive services for survivors.
+Furthermore, VSPs play an integral role in their region's housing crisis response system by being experts on the dynamics of domestic violence and providing specialized housing and supportive services for survivors.
 It is critical that VSPs are full partners in the CE process in their region.

-HUD actively promotes the full participation and integration of VSPs in CE.22
+HUD actively promotes the full participation and integration of VSPs in CE.

-THN, the Lead Agency and HMIS lead, worked and continues to work closely with the TCFV to develop a CE process to assist survivors of family violence.
+THN, the Lead Agency and HMIS lead, worked and continues to work closely with the TCFV to develop a CE process to assist survivors of domestic violence.
 Information regarding how to serve survivors will continue to evolve as regions operate CE.
+If a community would like support in connecting to their local VSP, TCFV is more than happy to assist in that relationship building.